FORMATS | TEST

 But if you look at the best seller lists, there is also a silver lining to monsters: Many, many monsters sold in the pre-production phase.
 Meaning - the price was lower - but much more of the money goes into SPI's pocket, not the middle men at the store or the shop.

 More importantly, and not insignificantly - the majority of it is money coming in BEFORE the costs are actually incurred.

-More over pre-orders then acted like today's P500, the company has a VERY good idea based on the pre-sales what they can expect in future acceptance and sales.
-We see that reflected clearly all over the best seller lists of how many are sold.
+More over pre-orders then acted like today's P500 lists, giving the company a VERY good idea based on the pre-sales what they can expect in future acceptance and sales.
+We see that reflected clearly all over the best seller lists of the time.
 Thus they can judge their print runs on monsters a bit better.
 What they can't predict is the follow up sales.
 If the game is judged a bomb in the print media once released, added sales go out the window.